Updated August 2022

 Pairing Virtual Field Trips With The Right STEAM Curriculum

-Once your children or students have taken their trip to a place that wouldn’t be accessible from home, it’s time to make the connection to STEAM or coding.
+Once your children or students have taken their virtual field trip, it’s time to make the connection to STEAM or coding.
 There are dozens of curriculum-aligned lessons available from SAM Labs that allow teachers to introduce students to real-world concepts that tie directly back into their lessons and experiences.

 For example, in one of our STEAM Grade 1 lessons, students help Blocky explore the jungle and learn about animal behavior.
 They will read texts and use media to determine patterns in the behavior of parents and offspring that help them survive.
 Then, students code a system to play animal sounds, create a presentation template, and explore the behavior of the animals.